Tag Archives: climate modeling

 1982 API “Climate Models and CO2 Warming: A Selective Review and Summary”

-“Climate Models and CO2 Warming: A Selective Review and Summary” prepared for the American Petroleum Institute by the Lamont-Doherty Geological Observatory March 16, 1982.
+Summary “Climate Models and CO2 Warming: A Selective Review and Summary” prepared for the American Petroleum Institute by the Lamont-Doherty Geological Observatory March 16, 1982.
 The report includes a discussion on the types of models used to predict anthropocentric climate change.
-The report also highlights the fact that carbon dioxide concentration has increased since the beginning […]
+The report also highlights the fact that carbon dioxide concentration has increased since the […]

 1981 Exxon Memo on Possible Emission Consequences of Fossil Fuel Consumption

-August 18, 1981 memo from Exxon’s Roger Cohen to Exxon’s Werner Glass with comments about Glass’ draft report on possible consequences of fossil fuel consumption out to 2030.
-Cohen writes that it is very likely “we will unambiguously recognize the threat by the year 2000 because of advances in climate modeling and the beginning of real […]
+Summary August 18, 1981 memo from Exxon’s Roger Cohen to Exxon’s Werner Glass with comments about Glass’ draft report on possible consequences of fossil fuel consumption out to 2030.
+Cohen writes that it is very likely “we will unambiguously recognize the threat by the year 2000 because of advances in climate modeling and the beginning of […]

 1981 Internal Exxon “CO2 Position Statement”

-On May 15, 1981, Henry Shaw, a manager with Exxon Research & Engineering’s Technology Feasibility center, sent a “Preliminary Statement of Exxon’s Position on the Growth of Atmospheric Carbon Dioxide” to Edward.
+Summary On May 15, 1981, Henry Shaw, a manager with Exxon Research & Engineering’s Technology Feasibility center, sent a “Preliminary Statement of Exxon’s Position on the Growth of Atmospheric Carbon Dioxide” to Edward.
 E David Jr., president of the Exxon Research and Engineering Company.
-The inter-office correspondence outlined Exxon’s “current position on the CO2 Greenhouse effect” […]
+The inter-office correspondence outlined Exxon’s “current position on the CO2 Greenhouse […]

 1980 National Commission on Air Quality Carbon Dioxide Workshop

-As first brought to light by Nathaniel Rich’s NYT magazine article “Losing Earth,” this document is a transcript of a 1980 meeting held by the National Commission on Air Quality (NCAQ).
-The meeting, requested by Congress, was held to discuss the societal implications of climate change in order to address problems “from increased carbon dioxide emissions.” […]
+Summary This pair of documents is a transcript of a 1980 meeting held by the National Commission on Air Quality (NCAQ), as first reported by Nathaniel Rich’s New York Times Magazine article “Losing Earth.”
+The meeting, requested by Congress, was held to discuss the societal implications of climate change in order to address problems “from increased […]

 1980 Internal Exxon Memorandum: Greenhouse Program

-June 9, 1980 internal memorandum from Exxon Research and Engineering’s H.N.
+Summary June 9, 1980 internal memorandum from Exxon Research and Engineering’s H.N.
 Weinberg to H. Shaw and N.R.
 Werthamer about Exxon’s CO2 research initiative, the “Greenhouse Program.”
 Shaw was a manager of the Environmental Area in Exxon Research & Engineering and an early advocate for the company’s research of atmospheric CO2.
-Werthamer was Shaw’s boss.
-This […]
+Werthamer was Shaw’s boss. […]

 1980 Imperial Oil Arctic, Deep Sea, and Solar Technology Report

-This 1980 document from Imperial Oil Ltd., the Canadian subsidiary of Exxon, is a report on “Arctic & Deep Sea Technology,” and also contains the company’s research and projections about the potential for renewable energy systems such as solar in Canada.
-This document is part of the ClimateFiles Imperial Oil document set, gleaned by DeSmog […]
+Summary This 1980 document from Imperial Oil Ltd., the Canadian subsidiary of Exxon, is a report on “Arctic & Deep Sea Technology,” and also contains the company’s research and projections about the potential for renewable energy systems such as solar in Canada.
+This document is part of the ClimateFiles Imperial Oil document set, gleaned by […]

 1979 Exxon Memo on Potential Impact of Fossil Fuel Combustion